jbush001/NyuziProcessor/software/sceneview/README.md

 (although it will create face normals, which will potentially increase the number of vertices and create discontinuities where faces meet).

-To view other models, delete 'resource.bin, change MODEL_FILE to point at the OBJ file for the new model and type `make run` again.
-This will probably require tweaking the modelViewMatrix in viewobj.cpp to get the camera in the right position.
+To view other models, delete 'resource.bin', change MODEL_FILE to point at the OBJ file for the new model and type `make run` again.
+This may require tweaking the modelViewMatrix in viewobj.cpp to get the camera in the right position:

 	Matrix modelViewMatrix = Matrix::lookAt(Vec3(-10, 2, 0), Vec3(15, 8, 0), Vec3(0, 1, 0));

-More complex models may exceed the working memory limit in librender, which may cause an assertion like the following:
+More complex models may exceed the working memory limit in librender, which may cause an assertion:

     ASSERT FAILED: ./SliceAllocator.h:60: alignedAlloc + size < fArenaBase + fTotalSize